cloudfoundry-attic/bosh-notes/cloud-config.md

 And to apply such configuration `update cloud-config` would be used:

 ```
+# saves cloud config to the Director
 $ bosh update cloud-config ./iaas.yml

+# outputs saved config to stdout
+$ bosh cloud-config
 ```

 Since IaaS configuration is in a separate file, deployment manifest will only include deployment specific configuration: